Also See The Church Then and Now

 The First Official "Patriarchs"

-In fact, the designated bishops of the various jurisdictions ie. the bishops of Alexandria and Antioch mentioned in the canon of Nicaea are, even today, heads of various orthodox churches who have retained similar powers to the Roman pontiff, although on a smaller scale.
-In fact, the leader of the Coptic Orthodox Church, is also called a pope.
+In fact, even today the designated bishops of the various jurisdictions mentioned in the canon of Nicaea (Alexandria and Antioch) are heads of various orthodox churches who have retained similar powers to the Roman pontiff, although on a smaller scale.
+In fact, the leader of the Coptic Orthodox Church is also called a pope.

 Ecumenical Patriarch of Constantinople